devrimbaris/kids-english/README.md

 ## DBA
-Once lein ring server-headless ile sunucuyu calistir eww ile sayfalari gorebilirsin cider-connect cek
+1. Use "lein ring server-headless"  for running server
+2. Use cider-connect

 ## Prerequisites